MicrosoftDocs/dynamics-365-fraud-protection/content/signup-schema.md

 search.audienceType:
   - admin

-title: View account creation assessment schemas -  Sign-up
+title: View account protection schemas -  Sign-up
 ---

-# View account creation assessment schemas - Sign-up
+# View account protection schemas - Sign-up

-This topic outlines the schemas for the Signup data for account creation assessment.
+This topic outlines the schemas for the Signup data for account protection.
 For SignupStatus, see [this accompanying page](signup-status-schema.md).

 Note the following formatting guidelines throughout: